bbmokhtari/django-translations/docs/reference/query.rst

        language.
    :rtype: function

-   To fetch the translations query getter specialized for a model and a
+   To fetch the translations query getter specialized for a model and some language(s) (a custom language):
-   language:

    .. testcode:: _fetch_translations_query_getter